RESTEDClient/RESTED/README.md

 it is also pretty easy to contribute to the project!
 Everything is javascript and html using React.js and Redux, so come join!

-See also the [good first bug filter](issue-filter) for some tips on what are good first bugs.
+See also the [good first bug filter][issue-filter] for some tips on what are good first bugs.

 [issue-filter]: https://github.com/esphen/RESTED/issues?q=is%3Aopen+is%3Aissue+label%3A%22D+-+Good+First+Bug%22